 - iii.
-Open the Authentication tab. - iv.
-Select the authentication schemes: - Password The user authenticates with a pre-shared secret password.
-Enter and confirm the password. - Public Key The user authenticates with a public key contained in a certificate file. - k.
-Click OK. - 3.
-Optional: Configure a TACACS server group for SmartConsole user authentication - Note When defining a group of TACACS servers, all members of the group must use the same protocol. - a.
-In SmartConsole, configure all the servers that you want to include in the server group.
+On the Authentication page, select the authentication schemes: - i.
+Password - The user authenticates with a pre-shared secret password. - ii.
+Public Key The user authenticates with a public key contained in a certificate file. - iv.
+On the Encryption page, there are no settings to configure.